amplication/docs/docs/getting-started/first-app.md

 ![](./assets/pic10.jpg)

-## Continue Building Your App
+## Taking your app a bit further

-Now that we know how to create entities, commit changes, and build new versions, let's continue to build our app.
-In the next part of this guide, we will create another entity, and learn how to compare changes before committing.
+Now that you know how to create entities, commit changes, and build new versions, let's take it a bit further by adding another entity and learning how to compare changes before committing.

-## Create the Task Entity
+### Create the Task Entity

-Go back to `Entities` page, and click on **`Create New`** to open the `New Entity`dialog.

-Type in “Task” and click on **`Create Entity`**.

-### Create Task Fields

-Let's create the following fields for Task.
-For each line in the following table, create a new field, with the listed data type and properties.
+For the purpose of this tutorial, we'll now add another entity called “Task”.
+1. Click the Entities icon (left sidebar, a.k.a. main menu) to reach the Entities page.
+2. Click **Create New**.
+2. In the _New Entity_ dialog, type in “Task”.
+3. Click **Create Entity**.
+4. The entity comes with a few default fields.
+We'll add some more fields as follows.
+If you don't remember how to add a field refer to the [link Add Entity Fields section above](#add_entity_fields).

 | Field Name        | Data Type                 | Properties                                                                  |
 | ----------------- | ------------------------- | --------------------------------------------------------------------------- |